warrengoble/map-data-usa/README.md

 ## Description

 This is an application demo and boilerplate to create a visual map of the USA with filters that can be used to display heatmap data for Counties and States.
+Data for the project was initially going to be tested using Mortality rate date and show a heatmap at a county level.

 ## Design goals

 - Use serverless lambda type hosting such as Zeit Now and AWS Lambda.
 - Use FeathersJS and it's adapters for data stores.
-This will need to work wih serverless micro services API .
+This will need to work with serverless micro services API .
 (Incomplete)
 - Try and use SSR (Server Side Render) when available.
 - MobX global context for state management.
+- Build a simple USA Map React component with county level data.
 - Tree based querying for nested data.
 (Incomplete)

 ## Demo